wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 What is a PID Controller?
 -------------------------

-The PID controller is a common :ref:`feedback controller<docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design:Incorporating Feedback>` consisting of proportional, integral, and derivative terms, hence the name.
+The PID controller is a common :ref:`feedback controller<docs/software/advanced-controls/introduction/picking-control-strategy:Feedback Control: Correcting for Errors and Disturbances>` consisting of proportional, integral, and derivative terms, hence the name.
 This article will build up the definition of a PID controller term by term while trying to provide some intuition for how each term behaves.

 First, we'll get some nomenclature for PID controllers out of the way.
 In a PID context, we use the term :term:`reference` or :term:`setpoint` to mean the desired state of the mechanism, and the term :term:`output` or :term:`process variable` to refer to the measured state of the mechanism.
 Below are some common variable naming conventions for relevant quantities.

 ============ =================================== ============ ========================================
-:math:`r(t)` :term:`setpoint`, :term:`reference` :math:`u(t)` :term:`control input`
+:math:`r(t)` :term:`setpoint`, :term:`reference` :math:`u(t)` :term:`control effort`
 :math:`e(t)` :term:`error`                       :math:`y(t)` :term:`output`, :term:`process variable`
 ============ =================================== ============ ========================================